Quantum Schubert calculus for smooth Schubert divisors of $F\ell_n$: Introduction

-Equivalently, the quantum Monk-Chevalley formula for $X$ can be read off directly from that for $F\ell_n$: the first two sums are the cut-off of the quantum product $\sigma^{s_k}\star \sigma^u$, and the third sum is about the quantum terms involving $q_{n-1}$ and appearing in $\sigma^{s_k}\star (\sigma^u\cup \sigma^{s_{n-1}})$.
+In the above expression of $\xi^{s_k}\star \xi^u$, the first two sums are obtained by truncating the quantum product $\sigma^{s_k}\star \sigma^u$, and the third sum is about the quantum terms involving $q_{n-1}$ and appearing in $\sigma^{s_k}\star (\sigma^u\cup \sigma^{s_{n-1}})$.
 We emphasize that the minus sign in the fourth part is necessary and has a geometric explanation, which gives rise to a key ingredient in our geometric arguments.
 Intuitively, a smooth curve with two marked points of degree $d$ with $d_{n-1}=1$ lies on $X$ if and only if the two marked points are both on $X$.
 For stable maps, an additional correction term must be taken into consideration, due to the presence of nodal curves.
 The fourth part may or may not be canceled by the third part. \begin{example} For the Schubert divisor $X_{w_0s_3}$ of $F\ell_4$, we have

-\end{example} To show the vanishing of Gromov-Witten invariants of higher degrees, we mainly use the curve neighborhood technique developed by Buch and Mihalcea \cite{BuMi}, with a special treatment by more involved geometric arguments for degrees of the form $(0, \cdots, 0, 1, \cdots, 1,2)$. \begin{remark} We anticipate that our approach to proving \cref{thm: QCF} could be applied to more general cases and in the equivariant quantum cohomology setting.
-For instance, we can already obtain the equivariant quantum Monk-Chevalley formula for $X$ immediately.
-Indeed, our arguments are purely geometrical and all the involved morphisms are torus-equivariant.
-As a direct consequence of our proof, \cref{thm: QCFbody} holds equivariantly by simply treating $N_{v, u}^{w, d}$ as equivariant quantum Schubert structure constants for $F\ell_n$.
-Therefore, the equivariant quantum extension of \cref{thm: QCF} is simply obtained by adding into it the single term $(\omega_k-u(\omega_k))\xi^u$ , where $\omega_i$'s denote the fundamental weights. \end{remark}
+\end{example} To show the vanishing of Gromov-Witten invariants of higher degrees, we need a special treatment with involved geometric arguments for degrees of the form $(0, \cdots, 0, 1, \cdots, 1,2)$, in addition to the use of the standard curve neighborhood technique developed by Buch and Mihalcea \cite{BuMi} for Gromov-Witten invariants of other higher degrees. \begin{remark} Our proof of Theorem \ref{thm: QCF} is purely geometric, and all morphisms involved are torus-equivariant.
+Consequently, \cref{thm: QCFbody} extends equivariantly by simply interpreting $N_{v, u}^{w, d}$ as equivariant quantum Schubert structure constants for $F\ell_n$.
+Therefore, the equivariant quantum extension of \cref{thm: QCF} is simply obtained by adding into it the single term $(\omega_k-u(\omega_k))\xi^u$ , where $\omega_i$'s denote the fundamental weights.

+We work only in the non-equivariant setting in the main text, to keep the presentation concise and aligned with the predictions of the Peterson program \cite{LRY}. \end{remark}